diananerd/diananerd/README.md

 - 🌱 I’m currently learning: ReactJS and React Native
 - 😄 Pronouns: She/Her
-- 💬 Ask me about: JavaScript, Robotics and Design Systems.
+- 💬 Ask me about: JavaScript, Embedded Systems, Robotics and Design Systems.
 - 📫 How to reach me: Send me a DM on Twitter.

 My personal web site is: www.diananerd.com